nekrasov-d/digital-filters/README.md

 form.
 But the RTL design is made with DIRECT form, so if scipy is used to generate it's coefficients, then a1 and a2 must be inverted. filter_design.py does this thing, it returns values for DIRECT form, NOT TRANSPOSED.

+TROUBLESHOOTING:
+  * If for some reason designed filter works somehow in simulation, but show rather poor performance (peak errors more than 1% for 16 and more bit width data, NMSE more than -20 dB, ...) try to use "Overhead Bits" (OB) parameter in looped_sos_iir.sv or cascased_sos_iir.sv.
+It is 0 by default, but sometimes it really helps.
+Possible explanation is there, in file annotations.

 Particular implementations are: